saidvandeklundert/saidvandeklundert.github.io/_posts/2020-6-4-scrapli.md

 ### Final thoughts

 Proxy minions memory and CPU usage can be problematic.
 Switching to a function that uses scrapli can help you deal with the CPU usage and speed things up at the same time.
+Mostly, I have been using scrapli to retrieve information from Cisco and Arista devices that either do not have an API or run software to old to turn the API on.
+It has been working very well for me.

-It is not something that helps to address the memory requirements that come with the proxy minions.
+Switching to using scrapli is not something that helps to address the memory requirements that come with the proxy minions.
 To address this, Salt is working on a delta proxy.

 Another solution to the memory issue and burden that comes with managing many proxies could be <a href="https://github.com/mirceaulinic/salt-sproxy" target="_blank">salt-sproxy</a>.
 Things will not happen in near parallel as you do not use the message bus, but the upside is that you have no more proxy minions to manage.
-I am not (yet) using sproxy, but I think scrapli is able to offer the same benefits here.
+I am not (yet) using sproxy, but I think scrapli is able to offer the same benefits there.